phantomics/april/README.md

 The other major lexical difference between APL2-family languages and April is that in April, monadic `⊃` implements the disclose function and monadic `↑` implements the mix function; the converse is true in APL2.

 Dyalog APL offers users the option of using multiple lexical modes, some of which are more similar to APL2.
-The variable controlling these modes is referred to as the "migration level."
+The variable controlling the active mode is referred to as the "migration level."
 The implementation of migration levels in April is not planned at this time.

 ## Tests, Demo and the Extended Demo Suite